RobertoLorusso/MusicManager/README.md

 # MusicManager

-This is a Python program which lets you to manage your music by using XML files
+This is a Python program which lets you manage your music by using XML files

 ## XML Manager